George Francis Richardson

 George Francis Richardson (December 6, 1829 – March 22, 1912) was an American lawyer and politician who served as the nineteenth mayor of Lowell, Massachusetts, and as a member of the Massachusetts State Senate.

-Early life
+Early life and career

 Richardson was born to Daniel and Hannah (Adams) Richardson, in Tyngsborough, Massachusetts, on December 6, 1829.
+He was educated at Phillips Exeter Academy.

+Lowell graduated from Harvard College in 1850 and Harvard Law School in 1853 After this, he worked as a lawyer.